influxdata/influxdb/sqlite/README.md

 table that are not embedded in the binary, an error will be raised on startup.

-When creating new migrations, follow the file naming convention established by existing migration scripts, which should look like `00XX_script_name.sql`, where `XX` is the version number.
+When creating new migrations, follow the file naming convention established by existing migration scripts, which should look like `00XX_script_name.up.sql` & `00xx_script_name.down.sql` for the "up" and "down" migration, where `XX` is the version number.
 New scripts should have the version number incremented by 1.

+The "up" migrations are run when starting the influx daemon and when metadata backups are restored.
+The "down" migrations are run with the `influxd downgrade` command.

 ### In-Memory Database